 Economic slow down is often cyclic and a fact of life.
 Slowing down or crash landing of the Indian Economy is an increasing chatter on the internet.
 However, a closer look will reveal that the recessionary phenomenon encompasses most major economies including the US, China, Japan, Germany, the UK, France, Russia, South East Asia (the so-called ‘Tiger Economies’ of the 2000s), Brazil, Turkey, and oil-rich Gulf Nations.
 Latin American countries such as Venezuela, Brazil, and Argentina are acutely going through this recessionary distress with revolts and change of ruling Governments.
 Venezuela is undergoing severe inflation called stagflation that is spreading the contagion across the borders.
 Poland and Canada are amongst the only few countries that are showing flying colors despite the adverse global economic headwind.

-Nations such as Pakistan, Sri Lanka and many African countries, especially those who have subscribed to the String of Pearls (SOP), Belt and Road Initiatives (BRI), Regional Comprehensive Economic Partner (RCEP) and the 54 nations of the Africa Continent Free Trade Agreement (AfCFTA) will face a massive financial challenge while servicing the burgeoning Chinese loans.
+Nations such as Pakistan, Sri Lanka, and many African countries, especially those who have subscribed to the String of Pearls (SOP), Belt and Road Initiatives (BRI), Regional Comprehensive Economic Partner (RCEP) and the 54 nations of the Africa Continent Free Trade Agreement (AfCFTA) will face a massive financial challenge while servicing the burgeoning Chinese loans.
 Countries such as Pakistan, are on the precipice of falling into bankruptcy.
+No wonder India quit the Regional Comprehensive Economic Partnership (RCEP) regional trade consortium.

 The economic woes are all-pervasive and the root cause commonly follows select patterns.
 Individual countries have different problems.
 However, there is a common shared thread and select individual factors.
 Identifying the patterns for a specific country will help in putting up a strategy for revival.
 I have focused on articulating the need for a solution within broad problem areas.
 This blog is not exhaustive and does not go into a detailed root cause analysis or detailed solution building exercise.